tbilisihc/tbilisihc.github.io/README.md

 ## 📄 License

-This project is distributed under the MIT License.
+This project is distributed under the The Unlicense License.
 See `LICENSE` for more information.